 Dr. Meyer has devoted the last decade of her career to the assessment and treatment of traumatized children and their families.
-She has held positions as the Director of Mental Health at multiple Child Advocacy Centers and is the president of the Tidewater Academy of Clinical Psychologists.
+She has held positions as the Director of Mental Health at multiple Child Advocacy Centers, is the president of the Tidewater Academy of Clinical Psychologists, and is the

 Education: Bachelor's degree from Brown University

 Doctorate from the Catholic University of America (CUA)